 - that copyright of the information is held by the South Australian Museum;

-- that the copy of the accessed information is released for the purpose of genealogical
+- that the copy of the accessed information is released for the purpose of genealogical research;

 - that application for any other use of the information must be placed with the South Australian Museum;

-- should the information be used for any other purpose, that no further information will be released to the
+- should the information be used for any other purpose, that no further information will be released to the applicant; and

 - contact details of the South Australian Museum.

 Applicants can receive a copy of a photograph of themselves and their direct lineal ancestors from the Tindale collection, should they exist.
-Tindale photographs provided to applicants must have a statement attached that informs the recipient that:
+Tindale photographs provided to applicants must have a statement attached that informs the recipient

 - for copyright reasons, permission to copy photographs must be obtained from the South Australian Museum.